datazoompuc/datazoom.amazonia/README.md

 # Environmental Data

-## 1 - INPE data

-### PRODES
+## PRODES

-Loads information on clearcut deforestation in the Legal Amazon and annual deforestation rates in the region.
-Data is available from 2000 to 2020.
+The PRODES project uses satellites to monitor deforestation in Brazil’s Legal Amazon.
+The raw data reports total and incremental (year-by-year) low-cut deforested area at the municipality level.

+The data made available in this package goes back to the year 2000, with ongoing updates.
+In line with INPE’s API, requesting data for an unavailable year does not yield an error, but rather a best effort response (columns regarding observation data are filled with default values).

+Data is collected based on the PRODES-year, which starts at August 1st and ends on July 31st.
+Accordingly, 2018 deforestation data covers the period from 01/08/2017 to 31/07/2018.

     There are four parameters in this function: